gvwilson/sensibleadventures/nardica/nardica.md

 "What the hell are you doing?
 Sir?" the Marine demanded incredulously.

-"Start where you are," Wales muttered.
+"Saving us," Wales muttered.
-"Start where you are,
-use what you have,
-help who you can."
 Two skeletal legs,
-a wheel of nested gears only slightly smaller than Iffy's hand, a fold-up box to hold it all together---all of a sudden Iffy could in her head how they had to fit together.
+a wheel of nested gears only slightly smaller than Iffy's hand, a fold-up box to hold it all together---all of a sudden Iffy could see in her head how they had to fit together.

 "Lemme do that," she said
 as Wales's shaking hands dropped a thumb-sized cylinder on the floor.